 Alive.

 Pressure is good on special occasions.
 I bet I will enjoy, to some extent, worrying about my kids.
-I can’t wait for them to, one day, read this to their father and me, over toasting champagne, on a different kind of porch, on their arrival, in the morning, from a party or two and for us, the parents, to give them the looks our parents used to give us when we used to come home in the morning after dancing the whole night through.
+I can’t wait for them to, one day, read this to their father and me, over toasting champagne, on a different kind of porch, on their arrival, in the morning, from a party or two, and for us, the parents, to give them the looks our parents used to give us when we used to come home in the morning, after dancing the whole night through.
 Saying the whole phrase in one breath may make you worry already.
 See?
-Growing up, my brother and I saw our parents partying till the morning light ~oh the vibe, celebratory every time~.
-They knew we knew and they still gave us the look.
-It’s a thing.

-Worries seem so real, at times, that you can’t help it.
+Worries seem so real at times that you can’t help it.
 At other times, though, if you pay close attention, you’ll see that all you have to do is relax.
 Feel.
-Try to scream, in a charming moment in time, while laughing, No worriiiieeees! at someone and you’ll see what I mean.
+Try to scream No worriiiieeees!, in a charming moment in time, while laughing, at someone, and you’ll see what I mean.
 It’s a feeling.

-Worrying during a flight never made sense to me.
-I’m not talking about that flight we all, kind of, at least once, have been and saw our lives flashing before our eyes on.
+Some kind of worry, the worry you transform into pressure, the pressure you transform into drive is a good thing when you’re working, when you’re fulfilling your dreams, when you need to keep your eyes wide open in crucial situations.
+Does this mean life is an entire critical situation?
+Of course not, whooh!
+Life is flying.
+Worrying during a flight, however, has never made any sense to me.
+I’m not talking about that flight we all, at least once, have been and saw our lives flashing before our eyes on.
 It’s not like you can do anything about it.
 You’re supposed to just sit.
 You’re not only supposed to.
 It’s the only thing you can do while suspended in a gigantic piece of iron in the air.
 Not suspended, but flying at incomprehensible speed and altitude in the air, actually.
-Similar to the only thing it is sort of asked for us to do on this gigantic piece of planet in the air.
+Exactly like living is the only thing you can do while you’re stuck to this gigantic planet.
 Spinning around its own axis and around the sun at incomprehensible speed.
 In incomprehensible space.
 Incomprehensible, but true.

 PS: now good luck with the not worrying part!